MSIA/AVC_BinqiShen_project/README.md

 `docker run -it application_data run.py create_db`

 The default Engine String is: `sqlite:///data/application.db`.
-You may also configure the `Engine String` using the following commend in your terminal:
+You may also configure the `Engine String` through using the following 2 methods in your terminal:

+- Method 1: specify the '--engine_string' argument

 `docker run -it application_data run.py create_db --engine_string <YOUR_ENGINE_STRING>`

-You may also use the following commend: `python run.py create_db` to create the local SQLite database at `sqlite:///data/application.db`.
+- Method 2: set environment variable 'SQLALCHEMY_DATABASE_URI'

+`export SQLALCHEMY_DATABASE_URI = "YOUR_ENGINE_STRING"`

+`docker run -it -e SQLALCHEMY_DATABASE_URI application_data run.py create_db`

 #### Test Connection to Database